Moxxie3/erwin-build/README.md

 5. Follow any on-screen prompts to complete the installation.

 6. Once the installation is complete, you should find the Erwin Submission GUI executable in the specified installation directory.

-## Troubleshooting

-- If you encounter a "python is not recognized" error, make sure Python is correctly added to your system's PATH.
-- If you face any permission issues, try running Command Prompt as an administrator.

-For any additional help or issues, please contact support or refer to the documentation.